Chemotherapy for lung cancer

-- before surgery to try to shrink the cancer and make it easier to remove the cancer (neoadjuvant chemotherapy)
+- before surgery to try to shrink the cancer and make it easier to remove (neoadjuvant chemotherapy)

-- before or in combination with radiation therapy to make radiation therapy more effective (chemoradiation)
+- before or in combination with radiation therapy to make radiation therapy more effective (chemoradiation), or in combination with immunotherapy

 - after surgery to reduce the risk of the cancer returning (adjuvant chemotherapy)